miguelsalesvieira/papers-ag-frontend-project/README.md

 ## Build and run the project

 Run `npm run build` or `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-To run the built project run `http-server dist/papers-ag-frontend-project` and navigate to `http://127.0.0.1:8080`
+To run the built project run `http-server dist` and navigate to `http://127.0.0.1:8080`

 ## Running unit tests